Part 2 of Trout Fishing in America

 under the highway and then into the Klamath.

 I dropped a fly in a small pool just below where the creek

 flowed out of the culvert and took a nine-inch trout.
-It was

 a good-looking fish and fought all over the top of the pool.